SecretFox/AgentSwitcher/README.md

 **Settings**
 Switch on target change : Switches your agent when you target an enemy
+Targeting blacklist : Comma-separated(no space after comma) list of enemies to ignore for targeting based switching
 Default on combat end : Switches back to your default agent x seconds after combat ends
 Enable proximity switching : Automatically switches agent when specified(see proximity targeting section below for configuration) enemy enters proximity.
 ________